TOD-theses/paper-T-RACE/main.typ

 The experiments were performed on Ubuntu 22.04.04, using an AMD Ryzen 5 5500U CPU with 6 cores and 2 threads per core and a SN530 NVMe SSD.
 We used a 16 GB RAM with an additional 16 GB swap file.

 For the RPC requests we used a public endpoint@noauthor_pokt_2024, which uses Erigon@noauthor_rpc_2024 according to the `web3_clientVersion` RPC method.
 We used a local cache to prevent repeating slow RPC requests. @fuzzland_eth_2024 Unless otherwise noted, the cache was initially empty for experiments that measure the running time.

+#todo[erigon/2.59.3/linux-amd64/go1.21.5]

+/* TODO
+Titel: Methodik im Vordergrund, nicht nur Tool/Analyse

+Mention, how cool it is, that we do not need to use smth like multiCall, but can separately analyze the transactions.
+This is contrary to previous works (is it???), where we either execute both transactions on top of each other, or we use LOG events and reasoning about them.

+Gain and Loss: Approximation for only B makes no sense, as $T_B$ does not contain tokens for the attacker